Holbrook, Arizona: U.S. settlements

-In 1876, Mormon emigrated from Utah and began settlements near Horsehead Crossing on both the Little Colorado and Rio Puerco rivers.
+In 1876, Mormons emigrated from Utah and began settlements near Horsehead Crossing on both the Little Colorado and Rio Puerco rivers.
 During 1881 and 1882, railroad tracks were laid down and a railroad station was built to supply wood and water and to freight supplies south to Fort Apache.
 The community was then named Holbrook after the first engineer of the Atlantic and Pacific Railroad.
 The railroad sold a million acres to a Boston investment group which established the Aztec Land and Cattle Company, better known as the Hashknife Outfit.
 It leased another million acres of government land and became one of the largest cattle ranches to ever exist.
 Holbrook became its headquarters and quickly grew into a cow-town.

 Wild west cow-town

 The Hashknife Outfit hired cowboys, many of whom were wanted men hiding from arrest.
 Rustling of cattle and horses over two million acres plagued the Hashknife Outfit.
 With cowmen, sheepmen, farmers, rustlers and outlaws competing for the same land, a range war ensued, called both the Pleasant Valley War and the Tonto Basin War.
 It likely killed as many men as any of the western range wars.
 Many of the events that played out during the Pleasant Valley War up to 1887 occurred in and around Holbrook, including the famous Holbrook Shootout.